-- By social pressure, I mean the fact that voters do not really enjoy voting, but feel compelled to do so because others will shun or ostracize them if they are seen not to vote. - This idea is investigated in a recent creative paper by Della Vigna et al. (2017). - They design a field experiment with door-to-door canvassing in Chicago following the 2010 congressional elections. - The creative new element is that the arrival of canvassers is preannounced to one of the treatment groups, and incentives to lie about past voting are manipulated. - Design: no flyer group receives no flyers, treatment groups receive flyers that do or do not mentioned election, and the opt out groups receive a flyer with a box to check if they do not want to be disturbed.
+- They design a field experiment with door-to-door canvassing in Chicago following the 2010 congressional elections. - Unbeknownst to the subjects, they know which households have all voters and all non-voters. - The creative new element is that the arrival of canvassers is preannounced to one of the treatment groups, and incentives to lie about past voting are manipulated. - Design: no flyer group receives no flyers, treatment groups receive flyers that do or do not mentioned election, and the opt out groups receive a flyer with a box to check if they do not want to be disturbed.
+Also, within survey manipulation for exact valuation of announcing that one has voted.